docker-library/docs/composer/content.md

 ### PHP Extensions

-We aim to deliver an image that is as lean as possible, build for running Composer only.
+We aim to deliver an image that is as lean as possible, built for running Composer only.

 Sometimes dependencies or Composer [scripts](https://getcomposer.org/doc/articles/scripts.md) require the availability of certain PHP extensions.
 In this scenario, you have two options: